Can collagen help with cellulite? Or is it just a waste?

 Many women have some level of cellulite.
-According to studies, over 85% of women are affected with some level of cellulite.1 Cellulite appears for most women in the mid-’20s to mid-’30s and can worsen with age.
+According to studies, over 85% of women are affected with some level of cellulite.1 Cellulite starts to appear for most women in the mid-’20s to mid-’30s and can worsen with age.

-Here you’ll uncover why using collagen could be a simple solution to the dreaded “orange peel” and “cottage cheese” cellulite skin problem.
+Here you’ll uncover why using collagen is a simple yet necessary solution to the dreaded “orange peel” and “cottage cheese” cellulite skin problem.

-Cellulite might not be at all harmful to your health, but that doesn’t mean it’s not physically unsightly.
+Cellulite might not be at all harmful to your health, but many with it feel it’s physically unsightly.
 You could have a great physique, but the dreaded cellulite could still cause you to feel self-conscious about your body.

-As we age, collagen production lowers, causing our skin structure also to weaken.3 If it seems like you now have cellulite all of a sudden, then this is the big cause.
+As you age, collagen production is reduced, causing your skin structure to weaken.3 If it seems like you now have cellulite all of a sudden, then this is the big cause.
 This allows the fat cells and deposits under our skin to push through more easily, causing cellulite.

-Skin elasticity (ability to snap back) can also weaken as your body makes less collagen.
+Skin elasticity (its ability to snap back) can also weaken as your body makes less collagen.
 Your skin will loosen as elasticity declines, contributing to the cellulite appearance.4

-So the trick to reducing cellulite is to replenish collagen in your body.
+So, the trick to reducing cellulite is replenishing collagen in your body.
 This will prevent fat deposits under your skin from pushing through.
 Collagen deficiency is one of the biggest causes of cellulite.